Orioles - Blue Jays Prediction, Odds, Pick, How To Watch

 Why The Orioles Could Cover The Spread

+The Orioles just keep finding ways to win.
+Two nights ago it was the offense that led them, scoring nine runs against the Yankees.
+Last night, it was the pitching that held the Blue Jays to just two runs to get the win.
+As a staff, the Orioles rank 15th in team ERA, 19th in WHIP, and 20th in opponent batting average.
+They will be sending Kyle Bradish to the mound today to hopefully get the win.
+He is 6-6 on the season with a 3.29 ERA.
+July was an up-and-down month for Bradish.
+He had three starts of going six or more innings giving up one or fewer runs.
+Still, his last time out he gave up five runs in 6.2 innings against the Phillies.
+For the month he ended with a 2-3 record and a 2.25 ERA.

-The offense that had struggled to score in their previous five games, finally came alive last night.
-While losing three out of five, the Orioles managed to score just 14 runs.
-Then last night, they put nine on the board.
-On the season, the Orioles are tenth in the majors in runs scored, 17th in batting average, 19th in on-base percentage, and tenth in slugging.
-Last night, Ryan O'Hearn drove in three runs while scoring one as well.
-This month, O'Hearn is hitting .314 with 115 RBIs.
-He has done that with the help of three home runs.
-He also has six doubles and eight runs scored in that time frame, with an OBP of .359.
+On the offensive side of things, the Orioles are tenth in the majors in runs scored, 17th in batting average, 19th in on-base percentage, and tenth in slugging.
+It was Ryan Mountcastle that had the big night last night.
+He drove in three more runs and that gave him seven RBIs on the month.
+He also hit two home runs and five doubles in July.
+Mountcastle ended the month with a .350 batting average, with seven runs scored as well.
+Gunnar Henderson drove in another run last night, come thing he has done all month.
+While he is hitting just .245 on the month, he has a .324 on-base percentage.
+Henderson hit six home runs in July, with 15 RBIs.
+He also added three doubles and two triples, while scoring 19 times on the month.

-Adam Frazier also drove in three runs last night with the help of a home run.
-He is now hitting .286 on the month with four home runs and 14 RBIS.
-He also has four doubles and has scored nine times this month.
-Frazier is hitting fairly well too.
-He is hitting .286 on the month with an OBP of .298.
-Gunnar Henderson has been driving in a lot of runs this month.
-While he is hitting just .242 on the month, he has a .318 on-base percentage.
-Henderson has hit five home runs this month, with two triples and three doubles.
-He had 14 RBIs this month and has scored 18 times as well.
-This continued great work has made Henderson the favorite for AL Rookie of the Year.

-Adley Rutschman also drove in a run last night.
-This month he has three home runs and 12 RBIs.
-He is hitting .284 on the month with an OBP of .364.
-Rutschman also hit six doubles, which has helped him score 15 runs this month.
-Joining Rutschman in scoring a lot of runs is Anthony Santander.
-Not only does he lead the team in RBIs and home runs, but he has also scored 13 times this month.
-He is hitting .238 on the month, with a .336 on-base percentage.
-Santander has driven in 11 runs this month, with four home runs and seven doubles.
-After striking out 13 times in eight games heading into the series with the Yankees, he struck out just one time in the series.
+Meanwhile, Ryan O'Hearn scored again last night, while going 2-4 at the plate.
+In July, O'Heran scored nine times while driving in 15 runs.
+He did this while hitting .324 with a .366 OBP.
+That was aided by three home runs and six doubles on the month.
+Joining O'Hearnin scoring a lot of runs is Anthony Santander.
+Not only does he lead the team in RBIs and home runs, but he has also scored 15 times in July.
+He hit just .232 on the month, but he did have a .342 on-base percentage.
+He also drove in 111 runs with the help of four home runs and eight doubles.

-The Orioles will be sending Kyle Gibson to the mound in this one.
-He is 9-6 on the season with a 4.68 ERA.
-Meanwhile, he has been better on the road than at home.
-He is 5-3 on the road with a 4.14 ERA.
-While last time out was solid, giving up two runs in six innings, he has not won a game since July 9th.
-Still, he had been consistent this month, with an ERA are 4.75, almost right at his season average.

 Why The Blue Jays Could Cover The Spread

 For the Blue Jays, winning starts with quality pitching.
 They are second in team ERA this year while sitting 11th in WHIP and seventh in opponent batting average.
-They are also fourth in quality starts.
-Chris Bassit will be taking the mound for the Blue Jays in this one.
-He is 10-5 on the season with a 3.91 ERA.
-Bassit has not recorded a loss in a start since June 13th.
-That was also against the Orioles.
-Still, this month he has been solid.
-He has pitched 27 innings with a 3.33 ERA on the month while recording two wins.
+They are also tied for fourth in quality starts.
+It will be Hyun Jin Ryu coming off the 60-Day IL to make the start today.
+It will be his season debut in this one, and just his seventh start in the last two years.
+He underwent Tommy John's surgery and was already showing signs of decline before missing the last year.
+With how much the bullpen has been taxed lately, they need some innings for Ryu in this one.

 Meanwhile, the offense has been solid this year.
-The Jays offense is tied for 13th in runs scored, fifth in batting average, eighth in on-base percentage, and ninth in slugging.
-Bo Bichette leads the team in batting average this year with a .318 average.
+The Jays offense is tied for 14th in runs scored, fifth in batting average, eighth in on-base percentage, and ninth in slugging.
+Bo Bichette leads the team in batting average this year with a .321 average.
 That is good for fourth in the league.
-This month he has continued to hit well.
-Bichette is hitting .323 on the month with a .362 on-base percentage.
-He has three home runs and five doubles while driving in 11 runs this month.
-Bichette has also scored eight times this month.
+He went 2-2 last night before leaving the game, but he is currently considered day-to-day.
+If he cannot go, that is a huge loss for the offense.
+Meanwhile, Whit Merrifield is tenth in the majors with a .303 batting average on the season.
+He has RBIs in each of his last five games and drove in 20 runs in July.
+He did this while hitting seven home runs and hitting .356.

-Vladimir Guerrero Jr. leads the team in home runs and RBIs this year.
+Merriefield's power has been welcome, considering Vladimir Guerrero Jr. has not been hitting as many.
+Still, Guerrero Jr. leads the team in home runs and RBIs this year.
 He is tied for 18th in the majors in RBIs with 66 on the year.
-This month, Guerrero has five home runs and 15 RBIS.
-Meanwhile, he has hit three doubles and scored 16 times while hitting .244.
-While drawing 12 walks, he has an OBP of .330 on the month.
-Still, the hottest bat on the team may belong to White Merrifield.
-Merrifield is hitting .464 over the last week.
-In that time he has two doubles, two home runs, scored six times, and has driven in seven runs.
+July saw Guerrero hit just five home runs, but four have come since he won the home run derby.
+He also has 15 RBIS on the month and scored 16 times.
+Still, he is struggling some, as he hit just .239 in July.

 Final Orioles-Blue Jays Prediction & Pick